alexagr/cf7-google-sheets/readme.txt

 The plugin verifies spreadsheet header on each new form submission and adds new fields to it if needed.
 Note that it never deletes fields from the header - as this would also delete some submission data - though you can do it manually.
 You may also manually reorder columns as you wish.

+= Capturing Submission Metadata =

+In addition to the *datetime* and regular form fields, you may also capture Contact Form 7 [special mail-tags][https://contactform7.com/special-mail-tags].
+In order to do so, add *manually* corresponding headers to your spreadsheet.
+Remove square brackets and first underscore from the tag name, and replace remaining underscores with dashes.
+For example, add *remote-ip* header to capture *[_remote_ip]* mail-tag.

 = Integration with "Contact Form 7 Database Addon - CFDB7" =

 If you use [Contact Form 7 Database Addon - CFDB7](https://wordpress.org/plugins/contact-form-cfdb7/) to save your submissions, you will also be able to resend already submitted forms to Google Sheets.
 This may be useful if something went wrong during initial form submission and/or someone deleted data in Google Sheets by mistake.
 In order to do so, in CFDB7 plugin, choose your form, open specific submission and click *Send to Google Sheets* button.